 A wilderness experience awaits along Harper Creek.
+This is not your typical, easy hike to Harper Creek Falls.
 However, this is a relatively gentle encounter with wilderness due to its short length, moderate grade, and sparse (but useful) trail blazes.
 From intimate creekside scenes, to long-distance views, to close-up encounters with two major waterfalls, excellent scenery awaits along this hike.
 You'll follow a major, free-flowing stream for several miles and cross it a total of 12 times, getting you wet up to your knees.
 Not recommended in winter or during high water.

 From Asheville, N.C, take I-240 East to I-40 East through Black Mountain and down the mountain to Morganton.
 Take Exit 100 (Jamestown Rd.).
 Turn left at the end of the ramp.
 At the third traffic light, turn left onto NC Hwy.
 181 north.
 Follow 181 for about 12 miles to Brown Mtn.
 Beach Rd., at a church, and turn right.
 Go about 5 miles; just past a bridge over Wilson Creek (which looks like a small river) turn left to stay on Brown Mtn.
 Beach Rd.
 (There is a sign for the Pisgah National Forest Mortimer Campground.)
 You will follow Wilson Creek through the settlement of Brown Mountain Beach, then into its beautiful Gorge section, and the visitor center is on the left approximately 5.5 miles past the left turn.
 Go 1.6 miles past the visitor center to the small parking area on the left, which will probably be full on popular weekends.

 Begin the hike on the signed Harper Creek trail (#260) at the back of the parking lot.
 This trail immediately begins a steep climb up to the gap to intersect with Yellow Buck trail (#265).